Jan

 Anyone who has been to a traditional dental practice knows the importance placed on fluoride for the prevention of cavities.
 However, holistic dentists consider the overall health risks of fluoride—especially in ingestible forms—noting potential links to cancer and bone problems, as well as negligible benefits from ingestion.

 In fact, too much fluoride can actually lead to fluorosis or discolored enamel.
-Although some holistic dentists agree with the use of topical fluoride treatments, some choose to avoid potential risks by avoiding it altogether.
+Although some holistic dentists agree with the use of topical fluoride treatments, some choose to avoid potential risks by avoiding them altogether.

-When it comes to prevention, your holistic dentist will most likely recommend an anti-cavity toothpaste and other dental care products that are highly effective in preventing decay, yet free of fluoride.
+When it comes to prevention, your holistic dentist will most likely recommend an anti-cavity toothpaste and other dental care products that are highly effective in preventing decay yet free of fluoride.
 A great option is CariFree CTx3 toothpaste which contains nano-hydroxyapatite to rebuild enamel, a high pH to resist the acidic environment needed to form cavities, and xylitol to prevent bacterial activity that leads to tooth decay.
 Oral probiotics are another wonderful preventative option as they work to rebalance the oral biome and minimize the destructive activity of cavity-causing bacteria.

 Although a traditional root canal may be the quickest and most effective fix for tooth pain or infection, it is not always the best option for every patient.
 Even when treated, root canalled teeth sometimes remain infected and harbor bacteria that can enter the bloodstream and lead to a variety of health issues.

+A holistic dentist considers these risks as well as the patient’s dental health, overall health, and immune system when deciding whether to perform a root canal, which could incorporate ozone gas or water or different filling materials than standard root canals.
 They may also use 3-D imaging if they are concerned about an infection or abscess to pinpoint if there is a need for extraction or a root canal.
-If after evaluating your overall health your holistic dentist does not think that a root canal will be the safest treatment choice, they will most likely propose an extraction as a safer alternative.
+If, after evaluating your overall health, your holistic dentist does not think that a root canal will be the safest treatment choice, they will most likely propose an extraction as a safer alternative.
 The tooth may then be replaced with an implant, bridge, or partial denture if a patient so desires.

 Periodontitis, or gum disease, is a particular focus for the holistic dental community.
 More than anything else in the oral health field, gum disease has been linked to an increased risk of a staggering number of medical issues.
-Most commonly-cited among these is cardiovascular disease, heart attacks, and stroke, but they can also increase the risk of hypertension and even the chance of a miscarriage.
+Most commonly cited among these are cardiovascular disease, heart attacks, and stroke, but they can also increase the risk of hypertension and even the chance of a miscarriage.

 There are many stages of gum disease.
 Most cases are mild but, without treatment, can get worse over time.
 Symptoms at the beginning may be gums that just bleed a little with no pain or discomfort.
-However, as the periodontal disease becomes more severe, the inflammation will cause bone loss, more noticeable bleeding, and potential tooth loss.
+However, as periodontal disease becomes more severe, the inflammation will cause bone loss, more noticeable bleeding, and potential tooth loss.

 When a patient comes in with gum disease, holistic dental practices will create a multi-step plan to treat and manage it.
 The first step will be to stop the infection that creates bleeding gums and get them back to a healthy state.
-This is done through a combination of professional ultrasonic instrumentation, use of ozone gas and water, and specifically chosen rinses, essential oils, and homeopathic options.
+This is done through a combination of professional ultrasonic instrumentation, the use of ozone gas and water, and specifically chosen rinses, essential oils, and homeopathic options.
 Following initial treatment, a customized preventative maintenance plan will be created to preserve continued oral health for the long term.

 Ozone therapy is commonly utilized by holistic dentists when treating infected teeth, during surgical procedures, or performing root canals to decrease the number of bacteria present in the tooth or surgical site.
 Since it is both antibacterial and antifungal in nature, ozone gas is a highly effective method for cleansing and reducing the risk of infection.

 If you are having a tooth removed or a grafting procedure, your holistic dentist may also use platelet-rich fibrin (PRF) to assist in the quality and speed of healing following your surgery.
 This procedure involves drawing blood from the patient before the surgery, which is then centrifuged to form PRF.
 The PRF can then be placed back into the surgical site.
-The use of PRF has been found to have a number of benefits including a decreased risk of infection, minimizing pain following surgery, and an accelerated healing time.
+The use of PRF has been found to have a number of benefits, including a decreased risk of infection, minimized pain following surgery, and an accelerated healing time.

-If you are looking for a holistic dentist in your area, we suggest using the Holistic Dental Association’s “Find a Holistic Dentist” tool or the IAOMT’s search tool which allows users to search by state or region.
+If you are looking for a holistic dentist in your area, we suggest using the Holistic Dental Association’s “Find a Holistic Dentist” tool or the IAOMT’s search tool, which allows users to search by state or region.

 If you’d like to schedule an appointment or ask us any questions, we’d be pleased to serve you.

 We understand the importance of having a dentist you can trust.
-And that means not being sent off to a different specialist every time you need a new procedure.
-At Nashville Restorative Dentistry, we are equipped to handle the majority of your dental needs from cosmetic to restorative, implants to extractions.
+And that means not being sent to a different specialist every time you need a new procedure.
+At Nashville Restorative Dentistry, we are equipped to handle the majority of your dental needs, from cosmetic to restorative, implants to extractions.
 When you come to us, you are getting a dental team for life.

 You shouldn’t have to worry about your mouth or let unpleasant past dental experiences prevent you from living the life you want.